Strong Duality in Risk-Constrained Nonconvex Functional Programming: Lagrangian Duality

 \section{Lagrangian Duality}

-A promising and celebrated approach for dealing with the explicit constraints of the risk-aware problem (\ref{eq:Base}) is by exploiting \textit{Lagrangian duality}, which has been proven essential in analyzing and efficiently solving constrained convex optimization problems; see, e.g., \citep{Boyd2004,Ruszczynski2006b,Bertsekas2009}.
-Note, however, that since the services in $\boldsymbol{f}(\cdot,\boldsymbol{H})$ are nonconcave in general in problem (\ref{eq:Base}) (i.e., with respect to the first argument corresponding to the policy $\boldsymbol{p}$), most standard results in Lagrangian duality for convex optimization do not automatically apply.
+A celebrated approach for dealing with the explicit inequality constraints of the risk-aware problem \eqref{eq:Base} is by exploiting \textit{Lagrangian duality}, which has been proven fundamental in analyzing and efficiently solving constrained convex optimization problems; see, e.g., \citep{Boyd2004,Ruszczynski2006b,Bertsekas2009}.
+Note, however, that since the services $\boldsymbol{f}(\cdot,\boldsymbol{H})$ appearing in problem \eqref{eq:Base} are nonconcave in general (i.e., with respect to the first argument corresponding to the policy $\boldsymbol{p}$), standard results in Lagrangian duality for convex optimization do not automatically apply (e.g., see \cite[Chapters 4 and 6]{Bertsekas2016Nonlinear}).
 On top of that, one has to incorporate the structural complexity of the risk measure $\boldsymbol{\rho}$, which is a nonlinear functional of its argument.
 As a result, fundamental properties of expectation (being the most trivial risk measure) which enable an elegant and straightforward analysis, such as linearity, do not hold for $\boldsymbol{\rho}$.

-The \textit{Lagrangian function} $\mathsf{L}:{\bf C}\times\Pi\times\mathbb{R}^{N_{\boldsymbol{g}}}\times{\bf C}\rightarrow\mathbb{R}$ associated with the risk-constrained problem (\ref{eq:Base}) is defined by scalarizing its constraints as
+The \textit{Lagrangian function} $\mathsf{L}:\mathbb{R}^{N}\times\Pi\times\mathbb{R}^{N_{\boldsymbol{g}}}\times\mathbb{R}^{N}\rightarrow\mathbb{R}$ associated with the risk-constrained problem \eqref{eq:Base} is defined by scalarizing its constraints as